Year Four Class Page

 There is a National Curriculum requirement for children to know their times tables up to 12 x12 by the end of Year 4, at which point they take an online test.
 To support this objective, children from Y2 onwards take part in regular Rainbow Maths tests.
 Each new academic year they start on 'Red' and work their way up through Orange, Yellow and so on.
 The document below shows what is required for each colour.

-The Multiplication Tables Check will be administered in the three-week period starting on Monday 6 June 2022.
+The Multiplication Tables Check will be administered in the three-week period starting June 2026.

 Additional Curriculum Resources